 Matthew C. Slaney, CFA, MBA

-Matthew C. Slaney joined FinArc in 1999 and became president and sole business owner in 2013.
+Matthew C. Slaney joined FinArc in 1999 and became president in 2013.
 Matt oversees the firm’s strategic direction, investment decisions, operations and compliance, business development efforts, and client relationships.
 With more than a quarter century of experience as an investment professional, Matt understands the important role a trusted financial advisor plays and he deeply values each client relationship.
 In addition to overseeing the firm and chairing the FinArc advisory board, Matt offers personalized advice on investments, estate planning, college planning and more while managing client investment portfolios to help them achieve their financial goals.

 Matt is an advocate for independent, objective financial advice.
 He has a deep appreciation for the complexities of managing finances in the 21st century and has shaped FinArc’s services and solutions to help clients excel in this environment.
 The foundation of this model is a client relationship built on strong communication.